1byinf8/Company-Research-agent/readme.md

 - **Conflict Detection**: Identifies and reports conflicting information and wait for Human to solve the conflicts
 - **Account Plan Generation**: Creates structured, actionable account plans
 - **Section Editing**: Allows users to modify specific sections with natural language
-- **Voice interface**: Allows users to talk with agent through voice mode and even has a manual text to speech for Agent response
+- **Voice Interface**: Allows users to talk with agent through voice mode and even has a manual text to speech for Agent response

 ## Architecture